Save to your scrapbook

 3. Divide and shape the dough into 4 even balls and space out on a floured baking tray.
 Flour the surface, cover with a clean tea towel and leave to rest for 1 hour, or up to 3 hours, until at room temperature.

 4. Preheat the oven to 250˚C, gas mark 9; put a baking tray on the highest shelf.
-Shape each ball into a pizza base, then transfer 1 to a well-floured baking tray.
+Shape each ball into a pizza base (see page 96), then transfer 1 to a well-floured baking tray.
 Scatter with your favourite toppings and slide onto the hot baking tray.
 Cook for 6-8 minutes, until crisp and golden; repeat with the remaining bases.

 Typical values per serving: